 Every year late in January or early in February, the Amherst Railway Society holds its Railroad Hobby Show at the Eastern States Exposition Fairgrounds (The home of The Big E) in West Springfield Massachusetts.
-More than 22,500 railfans and public attended the Show each of the past five years.
+More than 20,500 railfans and public attended the Show each of the past five years.
 In 2018, the 50th Anniversary Show boasted 400,000 square feet of trains and train related exhibits...that's 9 acres of trains! - Read More...

 The "Who's Who" of the Amherst Railway Society's Railroad Hobby Show Reads like a Directory of some of the best in the business.
 Anything and everything having to do with trains is located somewhere on our 9 plus acres of display area.
 Please check out the Floor Plan and the listing of Exhibitors from our most recent show to get an idea of the folks that exhibit each year. - Read More...

 The Amherst Railway Society "Clinics Department" continues to grow every year.
-For the 2018 Show, we are already planning for our 50th Anniversary Show Program.
-Please stay tuned! - Read More...
+For the 2020 Show, planning is nearing completion.
+Please check out the CLINICS pages to see what it available already! - Read More...